donutyachts/aws-bootcamp-cruddur-2023/journal/week0.md

 Notes:
 - AWS CLI has a command completion feature that you can install.
 More details on the aws-cli v2 GitHub.
+- I don't know why it doesn't display in .gitpod.yml though I installed the CLI after using GitPod.

 Sources:
 - [aws-cli v2 on GitHub](https://github.com/aws/aws-cli/tree/v2)